 SQ INVESTOR ALERT: Robbins Geller Rudman & Dowd LLP Announces that Block, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-/EIN News/ -- SAN DIEGO, Oct.
-22, 2022 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Block, Inc. (NYSE: SQ) securities between November 4, 2021 and April 4, 2022, both dates inclusive (the “Class Period”) have until December 12, 2022 to seek appointment as lead plaintiff.
+SAN DIEGO, Oct.
+22, 2022 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Block, Inc. SQ securities between November 4, 2021 and April 4, 2022, both dates inclusive (the "Class Period") have until December 12, 2022 to seek appointment as lead plaintiff.
 The Block class action lawsuit – captioned Esposito v.
 Block, Inc., No. 22-cv-08636 (S.D.N.Y.) – charges Block and certain of its top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Block class action lawsuit, please provide your information here: